 As a nutritionist, I am always seeking creative and healthy ways to get my kids excited about breakfast.
 They love cereal, but it’s not the best option to start the day.
 These Peanut Butter muffins are definitely something they get excited about!
 I’m also glad these pack in a decent amount of protein and fiber.

 I love this recipe because I can make a large batch, and freeze the leftovers to last us for several breakfasts.
+Muffins are one of my favorite recipes to make in batches because they are all so versatile!
 These also make great lunchbox treats, snacks, dessert, or whatever.
 They also combine chia seeds for an added nutritional boost.
 Because I like to add chia seeds to just about everything that goes in the oven (totally optional).

 How to make Peanut Butter & Honey Banana Muffins:

 - To start, make sure you have very ripe bananas.

 - In a large bowl, we mash the bananas and add in the peanut butter, syrup, honey, greek yogurt, egg, and vanilla.
 Beat with an electric mixer.

 - In a smaller bowl, mix together the dry ingredients: flour, cinnamon, baking soda, baking powder, salt, and the chia seeds (if using).

 - Combine the dry ingredients in the wet, and fold together stirring with a spatula until no flour pockets remain.
 Using a greased muffin tin, fill the cups almost to the top!